Khrobo/google-homepage/README.md

-First Odin Project of a google page.
-Learned how to center the specific elements and also keep text at the left-most side of the page by using a simple float.
+First google page.
+Learned how to center specific elements as well as using the importance of parent and child elements.
+Keeping the text at the left and right most side of the page which was used with a simple float.